 The rear periscopes and the stop for the roof hatch are highlighted in this image.

 The water barrier is erected on this vehicle, and it has just completed crossing Victory Pond.
 (Picture taken 13 Jun 1983 by SPC5 Bobby Mathis; available from the Defense Visual Information Center.)

 The left side of the passenger compartment is shown here.
 The tunnel to the driver's position is visible to the left of the turret basket, and seats for two dismounts are folded up on the left.
 A third man would sit between the driver and the turret basket.
 A periscope can be seen to the upper left, and a firing port is below it.
 The black discs near the ceiling and green discs near the holes in the floor as well as on the hull wall secured TOW missile reloads.
 Rations were stowed in the rectangular racks above the nearest seat.

 Some of the passenger seats are folded down in this machine, and TOW reloads can be seen to the left.
 (Photo by Richard S. Eshleman.)

 This picture is of opposite side of the passenger compartment.
 More individual seating for the dismounts can be seen, as well as the two firing ports and periscopes.
 Red fire extinguisher bottles are in the front right corner, and a plastic water tank is mounted on the hull wall.
+The red handle for activating the fire extinguishers is shrouded above the water tank.
 Ammunition for 7.62mm machine guns was stowed on the shelf under the water tank, and 25mm ammunition was stowed in the chest to the bottom right.